mui/material-ui/docs/src/pages/getting-started/faq/faq-de.md

 Wenn in der Konsole eine Warnmeldung wie die folgende angezeigt wird, haben Sie wahrscheinlich mehrere Instanzen von `@material-ui/styles` auf der Seite initialisiert.

 > It looks like there are several instances of `@material-ui/styles` initialized in this application.
-This may cause theme propagation issues, broken class names and makes your application bigger without a good reason.
+This may cause theme propagation issues, broken class names, specificity issues, and makes your application bigger without a good reason.

 ### Mögliche Gründe